 Please send your screenshots to the ORCID Community Team.

 We strongly encourage all ORCID integrations to follow the best practices provided in our Collect & Connect program; meeting two or more these requirements is an important part of your integration review.
 All ORCID member integrations must meet the requirements for Authenticate and Display.
 Connect, Collect, and Synchronize are optional, but we highly recommend planning for your integration to meet these requirements in the longer term, if not right away.
 Your integration will receive a badge for each element it fulfils which can be displayed within your system.

 Use the latest ORCID message schema, or a supported release candidate version.
 Currently integrations must be using version 2.0 or higher.

-- Use OAuth to collect verified ORCID iDs and follow the OAuth 2.0 specifications.
+- Use OAuth to authenticate ORCID iDs and follow the OAuth 2.0 specifications.
 (Do not allow users search for or type in ORCID iDs.)

-- Use HTTPS for your site's redirect URIs and on ORCID API calls.
-No HTTP Redirect URIs will be accepted after February 2017.
+- Use HTTPS for your site's redirect URIs and on ORCID API calls

 - Accept and store all data returned in the token exchange together with the user's data in your system

 - ORCID iD: Your system will need to know the user's iD to read or update their record.

 - Indicate that the ORCID iD has been authenticated

 - Use to read or update the ORCID record at a later point (access tokens are valid for 20 years or until you or the user revokes them)